INSIDE: Take a look at this Fun Nature Playground in London – Jubilee Gardens Playground.

 Roam the Gnome and I were instantly transported into the world of Mary Poppins, with chimney spouts, arched brick windows with shutters, decorative wrought iron railings, and buildings shaped like my childhood drawings.

 Standing among these architectural beauties, I felt a big sprinkle of temporary POSHNESS rain down upon me!

-Jubilee Gardens Playground London: Activities for 7-11 year olds
+Jubilee Park Playground London: Activities for 7-11 year olds

 Jubilee playground is divided into two sections.

-The main structure for the older children is a series of large logs criss-crossed and bolted together to form a wonderful 100-metre long web of walking planks with rope nets the kids can use on their quest to scamper from one end to the other.
+The main structure for the older children is a series of large logs criss-crossed and bolted together to form a wonderful 100-metre long web of walking planks with rope nets and planks the kids can use on their quest to scamper from one end to the other.

 Teenagers love to ‘hang’ on this structure, climbing up and sitting right on top.

 This playground near London Eye is a modern day version of how we climbed trees, finding hidey-holes and perch seats in the branches for our private kid-only conversations.

 Jubilee Playground in London with Toddlers & 3-6 year olds